 *Under exceptional circumstances, students may be admitted to MTAG/MTRES without a Bachelor’s degree from a regionally-accredited institution.
 Applicants will make the case for such special admission in their personal statement.
 In addition, the admissions committee will consider the applicant’s job history and/or professional experience, any certifications or diplomas earned, and letters of recommendation.
 Note that at a minimum, applicants must have at least 10 years of significant, relevant experience working with tribal governments or tribal communities.
 The admissions committee will review all materials and make a recommendation to the Department of American Indian Studies.
 If approved by both entities, the Department will then request a policy exception from the UMD Graduate School Office, who will make the final decision.

-Apply online for the Fall 2023 Cohort!
+Apply online for the Fall 2024 Cohort!
+Application deadline: August 15.
 (Each cohort capacity is limited to 20 students).

 Entirely online course delivery.